dmdhrumilmistry/Shift-Left-Secure/README.md

-# Shift Left Secure
+# Shift Left N Secure

 Secure your project source code before pushing commits to github/gitlab/bitbucket.
+Project helps Software Development team to use shift left approach to find and mitigate issues at an early stage instead of taking action once code reaches to the production.

 ## Installation